COOL-cohort/COOL-site/docs/Concepts/data-format.md

 ## Cublet
 A Cublet is a file with one [MetaChunks](#MetaChunk) and one or more [DataChunks](#DataChunk) to store a group of records.
 It uses a list of offsets to quickly locate each chunk.

+In most cases, users have some features that are invariant, such as birth year and gender.
+To make the storage more efficient, COOL removes the redundant data and stores the invariant data in the metachunk.

 Bytes written to a file:
 ```
 |-datachunks-|-metachunk-|-header-|-header offset-|